sourabh0902/JavaScript_Snake-Game/README.md

 /* Features: */

--> The Webpage of this game is fully reponsive amid to any Desktop viewport.
+-> The Webpage of this game is fully reponsive amid to any Desktop viewport.<br>

 -> The Speed of the snake can be changed according to user's need.